 Overstaying & extensions

-Peru’s generous visa rules make it easy to explore its ancient ruins, vibrant cities and lush rainforests.
-If you’re looking for a hassle‑free way to experience the country’s highlights, join our 10‑day group tour of Peru and let local experts handle the logistics while you immerse yourself in the adventure.
+Peru's generous visa rules make it easy to explore ancient ruins, vibrant cities, and lush rainforests.
+Ready for a hassle-free adventure?
+Join our 10-day group tour of Peru and let local experts handle the logistics while you immerse yourself in the experience.